cryptowerk/docs.cryptowerk.com/content/tutorials/6-retrieve-seal.md

 ```

-In the following response you will see that the hash was successfully registered into the Ethereum Blockchain.
+In the following response you will see that the hash was successfully registered into the Ethereum and Bitcoin test blockchain.
 Therefore, you receive the complete Seal.
 You retrieve the Seal with the retrieval ID:

 ```
 {